 Wondering what the deal is with tipping in Mexico?
+I’ve been living in and traveling around Mexico for over three years and I’ve learned a few things about tipping in Mexico City as well as around the rest of the country.
 Hopefully, this little guide can help you in any situation where you wonder whether or not to slip someone a few Pesos.

 When you think of tipping, the first thing that usually comes to mind is tipping at a restaurant.
 While tipping didn’t use to be part of the culture in Mexico, it is now expected in tourist areas as well as at nice restaurants in most of the cities around the country.